 MHA will announce the reopening of the waiting list prior to the date pre-applications will first be accepted.
 If the list is only being reopened for a specified time-period or to certain categories of families, this information will be contained in the notice.
-MHA will advertise through a wide variety of sources including local newspaper of general circulation, minority media, and other suitable means, such as MHA's website.
+MHA will advertise through a wide variety of sources, including but not limited: the local newspaper of general circulation, minority media, and other suitable means including MHA's website.
 An effort will also be made to notify elected officials, government agencies and other agencies that specifically address the needs of individuals with disabilities.